AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_9/README.md

 <hr>

 **Note**: We can name our captured URL data "`pk`" anything we like, because we have complete control over the view function.
-(We're not using a generic detail valie class that expects parameters with a certain name.)
+(We're not using a generic detail valid class that expects parameters with a certain name.)
 However, `pk` short for "primary key" is a reasonable convention to use.

 <hr>